pin3dev/42_Cursus/tutorial/Born2BeRoot/EN/docs/tmp.md

    > 💡 Now, every 10 minutes, the `monitoring.sh` script will be executed automatically as per the crontab configuration.

-> 🧠 **Crontab**:
-A scheduling utility in Unix-based systems that allows users to run scripts or commands at specified intervals.
-It works by using a cron daemon to periodically check the scheduled tasks and execute them.

 ### 10. **Closing UDP Port 68**

 * Check if UDP Port 68 is Open**: